 William Lawrence, dean of SMU’s Perkins School of Theology, will serve as committee chair, with Elfi Kraka, chair of the Department of Chemistry, as vice chair.

 The new dean is expected to be in place by the beginning of the 2014-15 academic year – the centennial of SMU’s opening in 1915.
-Current Dedman College Dean William Tsutsui has been named president of Hendrix College in Conway, Arkansas; he will continue his SMU service until May 2013.
+Current Dedman College Dean William Tsutsui has been named president of Hendrix College in Conway, Arkansas; he will continue his SMU service through May 2014.

 In addition to Lawrence and Kraka, the Dedman Dean’s Search Committee includes:

 - SMU Trustee Kelly Compton